 Developing a plan to successfully deliver campaigns and messages on social media takes a lot of time and effort.
 You need to create stand-out content, target key audiences, build relationships with potential (and existing) customers and get influencers on board.
 All that time and effort will be worth it if you do it right.
 Positive and negative interactions with your organization on social media can change customers’ attitudes about your brand and, consequently, influence their behavior and buying decisions.

 So, how do you make your brand a trending topic?
-From working in public relations and marketing to my current position with The Creative Group, social media strategy has played a large and perpetual role in my career.
-Here are four strategies to help amplify your social media branding based on my experience.
+Here are four strategies to help amplify your social media branding:

 To best introduce social media users to your brand and interact with existing customers, you need to create content that will stand out.
 People are more likely to find and engage with content that’s unique, emotional or entertaining.
 So, create campaigns that show off your brand’s expertise and personality.
 For example, does your company have a volunteer program?
 Promote posts that capture your organization’s social responsibility efforts and demonstrate how you give back to the community.

 In addition, tailor your social media posts to each channel, keeping the audience and different platform features in mind.
 You can post fun, visual content on Twitter and Instagram, taking advantage of hashtags to tie your content into relevant trending topics.
 LinkedIn is great for more professional posts, so consider publishing articles to initiate conversations and give your brand authority on a topic.
 Developing a content strategy is crucial to enhancing your social media branding.

 Social media channels are perfect for building relationships with customers, and a strong emotional connection with your audience is key to social media branding.
 Remember to be authentic and sincere – your engagements with customers should reflect the values and personality of your brand.